losephjambert/node-db-challenge/README.md

 - [ ] Why do tables need a `primary key`?

+ - The `primary key` is the unique identifier a database uses to build relationships.
+If the cars table in our database doesn't have a primary key, then we can't relate that car to a dealership.
+Without a primary key, the entities in our cars table cannot be used anywhere else in our data model.

 - [ ] What is the name given to a table column that references the primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.